 This soft sculpture Santa is the perfect greeter for your seasonal guests.
-This guide contains detailed instructions and photos for making this fun Santa greeter
+This page contains detailed instructions and photos for making this fun Santa greeter

 for your front door or work space.

 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 Brighten a wall or welcome your guests with this jolly Old Saint Nick.
 He requires a small number of items to make him, most of which you may already have around the house.
 White material from a tablecloth works great for his clothing and I purchased one in a thrift store.
 I also found a blouse the right color that I cut and made his face from.
 Non-stretchy material works best.
 Raffia can often be purchased in dollar stores.
 This Santa is very inexpensive to make but very rich in looks.
 You can adjust your cuttings to make him any size you want.